sajibtariq/reproducible-research-IA369Z/README.md

 Step 2:  Run the cell that contains  **%run ~/reproducible-research-IA369Z/dev/rfc.ipynb**

+##  Option 2 : Execute the Work

-**Fully Exucute by provided pre-built VM images including all setup**
+**Fully/Partially Exucute by provided pre-built VM images including all setup**

 The VM images are in .ova format and should be usable with any modern x64 virtualization system.